 I recently returned from an Oaxaca road trip and full disclosure, it was a bit of a disaster.
 Well, it was and it wasn’t.
 As far as trips go it was a fun trip with some friends where we got to see some cool places and eat some delicious breakfast in Oaxaca.
 But I also had a constant feeling that I wished I’d done a bit more planning and used some expert Oaxaca city tips.

 The truth is I did no planning at all.
 Not.
 One.
 Bit.
 Something that is essential, especially if you plan to enjoy the day of the dead in Oaxaca.

 Which was fine, I had fun and I got to experience a new state in Mexico.
-But most of all what that short road trip Oaxaca did was get me really excited about planning a second road trip in Oaxaca, one that was better planned by following some solid road trip tips and going when it wasn’t the rainy season so we could actually do more than hang out indoors waiting for the rain to stop.
+But most of all what that short road trip Oaxaca did was get me really excited about planning a second road trip in Oaxaca, one that was better planned by following some solid road trip tips and going when it wasn’t the rainy season so we could actually do more than hang out indoors waiting for the rain to stop…

 So here is my Oaxaca road trip itinerary.
 The one I’m planning on doing very soon!
 Once I’ve done the road trip Oaxaca I’ll come back here and write about my experience.
 Even though I haven’t actually been to all of these best places to visit in Oaxaca from my research I couldn’t find anything like this on the internet, so I wanted to share in the hope it would help you in planning your visit to Oaxaca.